Overview

 - Double-click Tour

-You have successfully created and viewed a camera tour.
+You have successfully created, viewed and saved a camera tour to a results visualization file.

 In this section, you will create a video file using the tour.